HunterTigerX/nodejs2024Q1-service/README.md

 ```

 ## Docker vulnerability scanner
+You need to be logged in in docker app to run vulnerability tests.
 To scan docker images for vulnerabilities you can run 2 commands:

-To scan database image for vulnerability, open new terminal and enter:
+1. To scan database image for vulnerability, open new terminal and enter:

 ```
 npm run docker:scoutdb
 ```

-To scan home library image for vulnerability, open new terminal and enter:
+2. To scan home library image for vulnerability, open new terminal and enter:

 ```
 npm run docker:scoutapp